 entry-point for code generation.
 Alternatively, use the files

-in the Getting Started with the GPU Coder Support Package for NVIDIA Jetson and NVIDIA DRIVE Platforms example for this
+in the Getting Started with the MATLAB Coder Support Package for NVIDIA Jetson and NVIDIA DRIVE Platforms example for this

 coder.gpu.kernelfun pragma in the function.
 When the GPU Coder encounters

 the computations within this function and maps them to the GPU.

 function out = myAdd(inp1,inp2) %#codegen coder.gpu.kernelfun(); out = inp1 + inp2; end

 To generate a CUDA executable that can be deployed to a NVIDIA target, create a custom main file (

 main.h).
 The main file calls the code generated for the

 MATLAB entry-point function.
 The main file passes a vector containing the first

 100 natural numbers to the entry-point function and writes the results to a binary file